The big one’s coming up Sunday eve. Yom Kippur. The Day of Atonement. The Day of Judgement. The final verdict in the Book of Life.

 Perry had a weekly television show from 1949 till 1963, and a monthly one till 1967.
 That sentence bears some thought.
 Think of the stature of such a public figure.

-In the late 1950s, Jews in the US were still living in the shadow of anti-Semitism and the Holocaust, self-conscious of the hospitality extended to them by their adopted country (in harsh contrast to virtually every other state in the world), excluded from many hotels and country clubs and universities and industries, striving desperately to achieve acceptance and safety.
+In the late 1950s, Jews in the US were still living in the shadow of anti-Semitism and the Holocaust, self-conscious of the measured hospitality extended to them by their adopted country, striving desperately to achieve acceptance and security, but still excluded from many hotels and country clubs and universities and industries.
 My grandparents were “your tired, your poor, your huddled masses yearning to breathe free, the wretched refuse of your teeming shore”.
 Many Jews of my parents’ generation sought refuge in assimilation, but most still held a complex, tenuous commitment to their faith.
 But we absolutely carried the awareness of still wanting and needing to be accepted.